mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 Deploy this connection to a limited user base to validate it in Copilot and other search surfaces before you roll it out to a broader audience.

 ## Custom setup
-In custom setup you can edit any of the default values for users, content, and sync.
+In custom setup, you can edit any of the default values for users, content, and sync.

 ### Users